mishra-raman/portfolio-page/README.md

 Links to published papers, each with a dedicated card containing a brief overview and a link to the publication.

 ### Recommendations
-A carousel that cycles through various professional recommendations Raman has received.
+A carousel that cycles through various professional recommendations I have received.

 ### Contact
-A form that allows visitors to send emails directly to Raman, along with links to his professional social media profiles.
+A form that allows visitors to send emails directly to me, along with links to his professional social media profiles.

 ## CSS Structure